-In connection with the issuance and sale of the \$7.0 million promissory note, we issued to the affiliate of one of our stockholders a warrant to purchase 93,764 shares of our common stock at a price per share of \$5.484.
-The warrant may be exercised at any time but expires if unexercised by the closing date of this offering.
-We expect that this warrant will be exercised prior to the closing of this offering.
+In connection with the issuance and sale of the \$7.0 million promissory note, we issued to the affiliate of one of our stockholders a warrant to purchase 93,764 shares of our common stock at a price per share of \$5.484, which was exercised in October 2017.
+The warrant was exercisable at any time but would have expired if unexercised by the closing date of this offering.
 We recorded the fair value of the warrant in the aggregate amount of \$430,160 as a discount to the promissory note.
 This amount is being accreted as additional interest expense over the term of the promissory note.